 Device taken up & sent to office to be held until parent picks up.
-Parent can pick up between 8:30 AM and 3:20 PM.
+Parent can pick up between 8:30 a.m. and 2:50 p.m.

 Continuous issues with Cell Phone will result in parent conference, ISS, and OSS.